Exercise ball: Benefits

 A woman performing weighted sit-ups on an exercise ball.

 A primary benefit of exercising with an exercise ball as opposed to exercising directly on a hard flat surface is that the body responds to the instability of the ball to remain balanced, engaging many more muscles (so-called “unstable training”).
 Those muscles become stronger over time to keep balance.
 Some dumbbell exercises, such as dumbbell fly can be performed on a ball.
 Ball exercises are popular among runners.

-Most frequently, the core body muscles; the abdominal muscles and back muscles are the focus of exercise ball fitness programs.
+Most frequently, the core body muscles (the abdominal muscles and back muscles) are the focus of exercise ball fitness programs.

 Using an unstable surface recruits more muscle units without increasing the total load.
-The greatest benefit of moving an exercise onto an unstable surface is achieving a greater activation of the core musculature, exercises such as curl-up or push-up performed on an exercise ball.
+The greatest benefit of moving an exercise onto an unstable surface is achieving a better activation of the core musculature, exercises such as curl-up or push-up performed on an exercise ball.
 An unstable surface increases activation of the rectus abdominis muscles (abdominals) and allows for greater activity per exercise when compared to a stable surface.
 Exercises such as a curl-up on an exercise ball yields a greater amount of electromyographic (EMG) activity (electrical activity produced by muscles) compared to exercises on a stable platform.
-Performing standard exercises, such as a push-up, on an unstable surface can be used to increase activation of core trunk stabilizers and in turn provide increased trunk strength and greater resistance to injury.
+Performing standard exercises, such as a push-up, on an unstable surface can be used to boost activation of core trunk stabilizers and in turn provide increased trunk strength and greater resistance to injury.